Pregnant Sophia Grace Shares Rare Look Into Her Relationship With Private Boyfriend - E! Online

-Not everyone gets a front-row seat to Sophia Grace's road to parenthood.
+Not everyone is claiming a starring role in Sophia Grace's road to parenthood.

 The child star-turned YouTuber surprised followers Oct.
 22 by announcing she was pregnant and expecting her first child.
 And while the 19-year-old was more than happy to share the news with her 3.4 million subscribers, she's more hesitant to disclose anything about her longtime boyfriend—her partner in parenting.